Skip to content

 Retry

-Send retry
+Send Retry

-You can adjust the total number of retries by setting FailedRetryCount in CapOptions Or use FailedThresholdCallback to receive notifications when the maximum retry count is reached.
+You can adjust the total number of retries by setting FailedRetryCount in CapOptions or use FailedThresholdCallback to receive notifications when the maximum retry count is reached.

-Consumption retry
+Consumption Retry

 Data Cleanup